 In addition to flinty/chalky notes, whites from Chablis and the Loire Valley might present a slight salty or ‘oyster shell’ minerality.
 This enhances their natural kinship with seafood, as you can imagine.
 But the classical restraint of many French wines mean they are rarely as maritime or salty as, for example, coastal dry Sherry from Spain (such as Lustau’s Manzanilla), or even less so the rather unwashed evocation of seaside smells found in some of Europe’s other distinctive regionals such as Falanghina from Italy’s Campania.

-A salty mineral character from a more land-based source is said to be emitted by the volcanic soils of Sicily’s Mount Etna.
+A more land-based kind of saltiness is said to come from the volcanic soils of Sicily’s Mount Etna.
 (Readers of Part Two will learn why our own Etna wines are, however, rather cleaner and less ‘volcanic’ examples).
 Mount Vulture in Campania seems to have much the same sulphuric effects on the local wines – notably the mineral and savoury Aglianico Del Vulture red, the complexities of which have earned the nickname ‘Barolo of the South’.

 Vaguely saline characters take us on a further side-step toward licorice – whether salty or perhaps slatey licorice (i.e. derived from slate soils).
 Slate licorice character is often associated with red wines from black slate soils of Spain’s Priorat region.
 But a similar licorice minerality can seem to touch many wines, including occasional Rieslings from Germany’s steep hillsides – where both slate and volcanic soils are common.

 To complete the survey of sulphur/salty notes we arrive back at something we referred to earlier as ‘flint’.
-Most often appearing as something between ‘struck-match’ and salty rubber, many wine experts consider such whiffs to be a subtle – and sometimes celebrated – effect.
-But if too strong it is nonetheless labelled a wine fault.
-‘Reduction’ is caused by lack of oxygen during wine-making, probably due to vessels that are too air-tight (in a way that old oak barrels usually aren’t, but many modern vessels are).
+Most often appearing as something between ‘struck-match’ and salty rubber, many wine experts note such whiffs as be a subtle – and sometimes celebrated – character in some classic whites.
+But if it is too strong it can be deemed a wine fault.
+Because flint character may be traditionally associated with specific soils, but it can also be attributed to an effect known as ‘reduction’.
+Reduction is caused by lack of oxygen during winemaking, usually due to vessels that are completely air-tight (traditional oak barrels aren’t, but many modern vessels are).
 Sceptics of minerality will enjoy reading Part Two, where claims of flintiness in wine are made to seem rather…questionable.
-But traditional wine culture considers struck-match flintiness to be a classical form of ‘terroir’ minerality, associated with vineyard soils containing flint (aka silica or silex).
+But traditional wine culture maintains that struck-match flintiness is a classic form of ‘terroir’ minerality, derived from vineyard soils containing flint (aka silica or silex).